xcarol/overmaps/README.md

 ## Application signing and publishing

 As this is a one time process, I cannot step back to do the process again, so here it is useful information in case it is needed do this process again.
-God bless we don't.
+God willing 🤞😅.

 Links to follow: